Melissa UK Team | United Kingdom

 The use of technology is enabling governments, institutions and organisations to uniquely identify individuals and with a digital identity verification process in place, which includes identity document authentication and biometric recognition solutions, the problem of the 1.5 billion people estimated to be without an official form of identity could be solved.
 The technology of digital identity could also be the solution to the amount of unprecedented data breaches that companies have experienced in the past few years.

-Using a digital identification verification process has grown in popularity over the years but an increasing number of fintech companies creating their own solutions.
+Using electronic identity verification processes has grown in popularity over the years but an increasing number of fintech companies creating their own solutions.
 Various financial service providers such as loan companies are turning to these solutions to comply with anti-fraud and anti-money laundering legislations with more and more companies slowly beginning to realise the need for such solutions.

 The Sustainable Development Goal 16 project demonstrates the importance of digital identity and the role that it will play in the future.
 Backed by the United Nations, the project seeks to ensure that everyone has a legal form of identification by 2030.